bancolombia/scaffold-clean-architecture/docs/docs/advanced/3-gradle-cache.md

 ### Build Performance Comparison

 Below is a comparison of a project's build time with and without the Gradle cache enabled.
 The command executed for this comparison was `./gradlew clean jacocoMergedReport`.
+These tests were performed locally on a Mac computer.

 #### Without Gradle Cache